Raghu150999/algorithms/ford-fulkerson/README.md

 # Ford Fulkerson
-Implementation of classic ford fulkerson algorithm and using it on few applications.
+Implementation of classic ford fulkerson algorithm and using it for few applications.

 ## Applications
 1. Find max flow in a network flow (supply chain for example)